traintogether/traintogether/README.md

 ##Note: This repository is currently closed and is moved to private repository.
+For a demo, please visit [youtube](https://www.youtube.com/watch?v=YcBl8qKCk6A).

 # Project - Train Together